GitLab CI Pipeline for Eleventy

 job checks the

-validity.
-See the End-to-End Testing section for more
+See the End-to-End Testing section for more details on

-details on Pagean.
-Formatting errors would also be found when running Pagean,
+Pagean.
+Formatting errors would also be found when running Pagean, but this

 The lint_renovate